National Independence Day (Poland): Annual Independence March

-Demonstration in the form of a march through the streets of Warsaw on November 11.
+It is an annual demonstration in the form of a march through the streets of Warsaw on 11 November.
 The Independence March was initiated by nationalist political organizations: All-Polish Youth and ONR.
-Since 2011, the organizer of the march is the Independence March Association, which includes, activists of these organizations.
+Since 2011 the organizer of the march is the Independence March Association, which includes activists of these organizations.

 According to the organizers' declaration, the Independence March is an element of the celebration of the National Independence Day and a demonstration of attachment to Polish tradition and patriotism.
-The opponents of the march accuse him of promoting fascism and anti-Semitism, as well as racism.
-According to the British daily The Independent, xenophobic views are preached, while according to an article in the Rzeczpospolita daily, the march "was presented irresponsibly in many foreign and domestic media," and some newspaper journalists, including the reporter from The Washington Post, provided subject of fake news.
-On the other hand, the Polish Ministry of Foreign Affairs stated that it is not entitled to describe as dominant those elements of the march that were only incidental.
+In 2017, the Rzeczpospolita daily wrote the march "was presented irresponsibly in many foreign and domestic media" and some newspaper journalists, including a Washington Post reporter, provided fake news on the event.
+Numerous journalists, activists and political observers have pointed out that the march promotes fascism, antisemitism and racism.

-Every year, the Independence March gathers over 100,000 Poles.
+Every year, the Independence March gathers tens of thousands of people.

 In 2021, the march was held under the slogan "Independence is not for sale".
 According to the organizers' estimates, about 150,000 people took part in the march.
-There were no serious incidents during the march, and the state services assessed the whole event as calm.
+As noted in government circles, there were no serious incidents during the march, and the state services assessed the whole event as calm.